Posted on

 • Fully clad 5-ply construction (3mm overall thickness) with an 18/10 stainless steel interior, a triple-layer aluminum core & a hardened magnetic steel base.

-• Includes 9.5″ & 11″ fry pans, 2-qt saucepan with lid, 4-qt saucepan with lid, 3-qt covered saute, & an 8-qt stockpot with lid.
+• 10pc set includes 9.5″ & 11″ fry pans, 2-qt saucepan with lid, 4-qt saucepan with lid, 3-qt covered saute, & an 8-qt stockpot with lid.

 • Flat, stable base design made from hardened 18/0 stainless steel.
 It makes Demeyere induction-compatible while reinforcing the pan to resist warping.

-• Price when published: $999.95
+• Price (when published): $999.95 [Check Latest]

 Many consider All-Clad as the best steel cookware option for electric stoves.
 I’d argue Belgian-made Demeyere is just a bit better, although costing slightly more than the D5 stainless.

-A few things set Demeyere’s 5-Ply collection apart from All-Clad’s D5.
+A few things set Demeyere’s 5-Ply collection apart from All-Clad’s D5—

 The first difference comes in their fully-clad 5-ply construction.
 Demeyere uses a triple-layer, 2.1mm-thick aluminum core to achieve top-notch heat spread and retention.
 Compare this to All-Clad, which uses 1.7mm-thick aluminum in its D3 line.
 And the D3 contains around the same (maybe more) total aluminum than the D5.